Cost Inflation Index (CII) For FY 2022-23

 Indexed Cost of Improvement = Cost of Improvement * [CII of the FY in the capital asset is transferred ÷ CII of the first year in which improvement took place]

-Thus, for the purpose of calculating long-term capital gains indexed cost is to be calculated instead of the original cost, and this concept is known as indexation.
-The purpose of indexation is to provide relief to the taxpayers on account of inflation in the economy by letting them adjust their cost of assets with reference to an appropriate indicator of inflation, known as the Cost Inflation Index or CII.
+Thus, to calculate long-term capital gains indexed cost is to be calculated instead of the original cost, and this concept is known as indexation.
+The purpose of indexation is to provide relief to the taxpayers on account of inflation in the economy by letting them adjust their cost of assets concerning an appropriate indicator of inflation, known as the Cost Inflation Index or CII.
 Thus, the capital gains that are calculated reflect the results of inflation.

 However, there are some cases where indexation benefit is not allowed.